Laura Ford, MA, LPCC

 I hold a Certificate in Psychoanalytic Psychotherapy from the William Alanson White Institute in New York, a Master’s degree in Counseling & Psychological Services and a Bachelor’s degree in Education.
 I am a Licensed Professional Clinical Counselor (LPCC) and a Board-approved supervisor in the state of Minnesota.
 I am a member of the Psychotherapy Action Network (PsiAN) and the Minnesota Psychoanalytic Society and Institute (MPSI).

-Emily Hedstrom, MA
+Emily Johnson, MA

 Psychotherapist